Capital gains tax concessions for small business

 Small business 50% active asset reduction

-Where the entity does not qualify for the 15 year exemption, it may qualify for the 50% active asset reduction if the basic conditions are met.
-There are no additional conditions which must be met to qualify for the 50% active asset reduction.
+Where the entity does not qualify for the 15-year exemption, it may qualify for the 50% active asset reduction if the basic conditions are met.
+There are no additional conditions that must be met to qualify for the 50% active asset reduction.

 The 50% active asset reduction is automatically applied.
 However, the entity may choose not to apply the 50% active asset reduction.
 This could be beneficial, for instance, where a member chooses not to apply the 50% active asset reduction to maximize the capital gain to which the retirement exemption is applied.

 - apply current year and carried forward capital losses against the capital gain

 - apply the 50% CGT discount, if the asset is owned by an individual or trust and it is held for at least 12 months

 Applying the 50% CGT discount and the 50% active asset reduction effectively reduces the capital gain by 75%.